lvyinggithub/YammerHubotChatBot/README.md

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
     YammerHubotChatBot>

-Then you can interact with YammerHubotChatBot by typing `YammerHubotChatBot help`.
+Then you can interact with YammerHubotChatBot by typing `yammerhubotchatbot help`.

-    YammerHubotChatBot> YammerHubotChatBot help
+    yammerhubotchatbot> YammerHubotChatBot help
-    YammerHubotChatBot animate me <query> - The same thing as `image me`, except adds [snip] YammerHubotChatBot help - Displays all of the help commands that YammerHubotChatBot knows about.
+    yammerhubotchatbot animate me <query> - The same thing as `image me`, except adds [snip] yammerhubotchatbot help - Displays all of the help commands that YammerHubotChatBot knows about.
     ...

 ### Configuration